 This is a strategy that will end up hurting your business!

-Your customers end up at a website that may not contain the keywords they were searching for, and instead, get to one with animation and all the bells and whistles that may not be important to them.
+Your customers end up at a website (you can find good web design tips here) that may not contain the keywords they were searching for, and instead, get to one with animation and all the bells and whistles that may not be important to them.

 More importantly, the search engines feel ripped off, too.

 When customers start pointing this kind of fraud out to them, the search engines are pretty good at delisting the offending sites.
 Is a few weeks of increased traffic really worth the risk of getting booted off Google for good?!

 Finally, don’t use spammy redirects on your site.
 These redirects send visitors from a page they think they’re going to (one that’s been optimized for the search engines), to another one altogether.

 This deceptive method has been overused, and the search engines no longer fall for it.
 It can get your site penalized or delisted.